theo-nejm/work-tree/README.md

 ### ➸ As a drag and drop users' experience, it uses react-beautiful-dnd, and because of its documentation, uses some class components too.

+### ➸ To style the project, was used react styled-components and some icons was used from react-icons lib.

+### ➸ To show the notifications, was used react-toastify.